 TRAIN CONDUCTOR: We’ve got hazardous material, and I can smell stuff now.

 AMY GOODMAN: The tapes we are playing for you today are a national broadcast exclusive.
-240,000 gallons of anhydrous ammonia leaked out of the train, producing a vapor plume that floated over the town.
+Two hundred forty thousand gallons of anhydrous ammonia leaked out of the train, producing a vapor plume that floated over the town.
 Limited exposure burns the eyes, the skin and the lungs.
 Larger doses can shut down the human respiratory system.
-The chemical leak in Minot, North Dakota ended up killing one person and hospitalizing hundreds.
+The chemical leak in Minot, North Dakota, ended up killing one person and hospitalizing hundreds.
 But questions remain to this day over how the crisis was handled and the role played by media consolidation.

 JUAN GONZALEZ: The radio giant Clear Channel owned all six commercial stations in Minot, North Dakota.
 None of them broke into regular programming to provide emergency information to the city’s residents.
 After the town’s Emergency Alert System failed, local officials tried to call the stations, but no one answered.
 The stations continued to play music piped in from out of state.